What You Need to Know

 In people with multiple sclerosis (MS) the body's immune system causes inflammatory reactions in the brain, spinal cord and/or optic nerve.
 MS is a neuroimmunological disease.
 People with . . .

-- Q How common is depression in people with multiple sclerosis (MS)?
+- Q How common is restless legs syndrome in people with multiple sclerosis?

-- Q What is progressive-relapsing MS (multiple sclerosis)?
+- Q What is secondary-progressive MS (multiple sclerosis)?